The G-1 Platform

 will actually use.

-G-1 is not just a runtime — it ships with a complete operator console.
-Five workspaces, each one a phase of the AI governance lifecycle as defined by the EU AI Act.
-The runtime catches the failure; the platform turns the catch into evidence a regulator will accept.
+G-1 is not just a real-time runtime — it ships with a complete operator console.
+Six workspaces, each one a phase of the AI governance lifecycle as defined by the EU AI Act.
+The runtime, powered by our proprietary multimodal model, catches the failure across text, voice and agentic MCP tool-calls; the platform turns the catch into evidence a regulator will accept.

 G-1 Product Page → Download Whitepaper

-WorkspacesChat · XAI · Agent Flow · Reports
+WorkspacesChat · XAI · Agent Flow · MCP Security · Reports

 DeploysInside your perimeter